Herbert Smith Freehills Kramer: 2012 Freehills merger

 Freehills traced its history back to the practices of Clarke & Moule in Melbourne (1853), Stephen Henry Parker in Perth (1868), Bernard Austin Freehill in Sydney (1871), and John Nicholson in Perth (1896).
 Predecessors of the firm are notable for having adopted open employment policies, hiring Catholics and Jews when many other firms would not.
 They are also notable for becoming the first major Australian law firm to appoint a female partner, and forming the first national law partnership in Australia.

 Herbert Smith Freehills resulted from the merger, in October 2012, of the two firms.
 The merger involved an immediate financial integration of the firms in a single partnership and profit pool, an unusual structure for these kinds of mergers.
 The merger was complicated by differing remuneration structures across the firms; with Herbert Smith practicing a lockstep compensation system, while Freehills practised a merit-based compensation system.
 Freehills also had a greater number of equity partners.

 After merging, the firm began practice in Germany.
 In September 2012 it opened an office in New York City, focused on international dispute resolution work.
 A South Korean office was opened in Seoul in April 2013.
 The combined firm also nearly doubled its total number of international secondees in its first year of operations.
 In November 2015, Herbert Smith Freehills announced the opening of its third office in Germany, Düsseldorf, headed by Clifford Chance's former head of litigation and arbitration practice.

 In February 2022, the Greenwoods & Herbert Smith Freehills taxation practice was sold to PwC.

+Brown Rudnick recruited a 34-lawyer intellectual property litigation team from the firm in early August 2026, depleting the department.

 2025 Merger with Kramer Levin

-In November 2024, Herbert Smith Freehills announced it would merge with Kramer Levin Naftalis & Frankel to form a fully-integrated firm.
-In April 2025, the firms announced that their partnerships had voted in favour of the merger, and completion of the merger took place on 1 June 2025.
+In November 2024, Herbert Smith Freehills announced it would merge with Kramer Levin Naftalis & Frankel, a transaction which took place on 1 June 2025.
 The firm is now known as Herbert Smith Freehills Kramer.